Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 - Rapid heartbeat

-Both type 1 and type 2 diabetes share one central feature: elevated blood sugar (glucose) levels due to a complete or partial lack of insulin, a hormone produced by the pancreas.
-Insulin is a key regulator of the body's metabolism:
+Both type 1 and type 2 diabetes share one central feature: elevated blood sugar (

-- During and immediately after a meal, digestion breaks carbohydrates down into sugar molecules (of which glucose is one) and proteins into amino acids.
+- During and immediately after a meal, digestion breaks carbohydrates down into sugar molecules (of which glucose is one), and proteins into

 - When insulin levels are high, the liver stops producing glucose and stores it in other forms until the body needs it again.

-- As blood glucose levels reach their peak, the pancreas reduces the production of insulin.
+- As blood glucose levels start to come down after a meal, the pancreas reduces the production of insulin.

-- About 2 - 4 hours after a meal both blood glucose and insulin are at low levels, with insulin being slightly higher.
-The blood glucose levels are then referred to as fasting blood glucose concentrations.
+- About 2 to 4 hours after a meal both blood glucose and insulin are back at low levels.
+The blood glucose levels are then referred to as

 Type 1 Diabetes

-- Beta cells in the pancreas that produce insulin are gradually destroyed.
+- The gradual destruction of beta cells in the pancreas.
 Eventually, the pancreas can no longer produce insulin.

 - Without insulin to move glucose into cells, blood glucose levels become excessively high, a condition known as hyperglycemia.

 - Because the body cannot utilize the sugar, it spills over into the urine and causes more frequent urination, dehydration, and thirst.

 - Weakness, weight loss, frequent urination, and excessive hunger and thirst are among the initial symptoms.